 In 2001 Prince William was in his first year at St Andrews.
 He was reported in the press to have been in the foam fight, and pictures said to be of William were published in the newspapers.

-However it later emerged that this was a case of mistaken identity.
-The photographs were of Mark Willis, a first year history student, of a similar build to William.
+However, it later emerged that this was a case of mistaken identity.
+The photographs were of Mark Willis, a first-year history student, of a similar build to William.
 He was unrecognizable due to foam.
 Mark found out he was in the papers when his friends spotted him.

 It was confirmed by a spokesman that Prince William did not attend the foam fight.
 William did participate in some other parts of the Raisin Weekend tradition, but details of which bits and what Prince William did at Raisin Weekend were never provided to the media.

 Raisin Weekend has been criticized as a frivolous, silly way for students who should be studying to spend time.
 The University of St Andrews is often described as a 'bubble'.
 The small town in Fife can seem somewhat removed from the rest of the world.
-Images of students covered in foam does little to detract from this impression.
+Images of students covered in foam do little to detract from this impression.
 Concerns are also raised about the excessive amounts of drinking that some students indulge in.